 Why is the municipality enforcing utility payments now, and what has changed? |

-Starting April 1, 2025, the Fees, Rates and Charges 2025 Bylaw will be applied consistently across all communities.
-The Municipality will be billing consistently for these essential municipal services.
+In the past, the Municipality has not been consistent in enforcing utility payments in some areas.
+As a result, some residents have been receiving water, sewer, and curbside collection services without being billed.
+Updates to the Fees, Rates and Charges 2025 Bylaw mean that billing for these essential municipal services will be applied to Fort Chipewyan (starting April 1, 2025) and Fort McKay (starting July 1, 2025).
+Amendments to the bylaw, approved at the Council meeting on March 25, 2025, will exclude residential properties in Draper from payment of some fees for water and wastewater services.
 We understand that this may be a new change for some residents, and we’re here to provide assistance with adjusting to these changes.
 If you don’t have a utility account set up yet or have any questions, please reach out to us. |

 How much will I have to pay for utility services? |

 Each community has a chart indicating fixed and variable rates for water and wastewater, and garbage collections fees.
 These are outlined above in the specific community.
-These rates may also be found in the Fees, rates, and Charges 2025 Bylaw. |
+These rates may also be found in the Fees, Rates, and Charges 2025 Bylaw. |

 Why hasn’t the Municipality billed for these services? |